kubernetes/kubernetes/docs/design/persistent-storage.md

 #### Describe available storage

 Cluster administrators use the API to manage *PersistentVolumes*.
-The singleton PersistentVolumeManager watches the Kubernetes API for new volumes and adds them to its internal cache of volumes in the system.
+The singleton PersistentVolumeManager watches the LMKTFY API for new volumes and adds them to its internal cache of volumes in the system.
 All persistent volumes are managed and made available by the volume manager.
 The manager also watches for new claims for storage and binds them to an available volume by matching the volume's characteristics (AccessModes and storage size) to the user's request.

 PVs are system objects and, thus, have no namespace.